lilian-pouliquen/John2.0/README.md

 ### Wanna help me?
 Please if you wanna help me there is some points here I have to check:
-- **_I am trying to fix a bug: In chapter 7 the call to Deplacer.py generate an exception while executing Deplacer.py at line 121._**
+- **_I am trying to fix a bug: In chapter 7 the call to Deplacer.py generate an exception while executing Deplacer.py after line 453 (I have to find which one)._**

 - There are "continue checks" to do on "Ne_pas_ouvrir/deplacer.py", because currently you only have to close the windows to continue through the chapter.
 It is kind of cheating so.
 	- ==> Made but could be improved : Now it is a cache system to create keys to check if the user did correctly what is ask to him/her.